Client: Sweet Janes

-The WARNING we give to our clients is that the campaigns often call for brash and bold moves in both the execution and its application.
-We wanted the products and the store to be remarkable.
+The WARNING we give to our clients is that the campaigns often call for brash and bold creative solutions in both the execution and its application.
+We wanted the products and the store to both be remarkable.
 This was accomplished.

 Advertising and Collateral:

-The fee we charged comparatively speaking was minimal.
-We had a lot of great ice cream and proof of [ AntiMarketing ] concept.
+The fee we charged comparatively speaking was tiny compared to the growth.
+We had a lot of delicious ice cream as compensation and proof of a new [ AntiMarketing ] concept.

 So, you may be asking: “Why did the income DECREASE in 2016?”
 It’s a great question.

-This decrease was ONLY due to a decision the proprietor made with keeping some family and friends onboard: a disaster in most businesses.
-They weren’t bad people nor bad employees but they certainly weren’t up for the challenges we were facing regarding business growth.
+This decrease was ONLY due to a decision the proprietor made with keeping some family and friends onboard: a disaster in many businesses.
+They weren’t bad people, per se, nor bad employees but they certainly weren’t up for the challenges we were facing regarding business growth.
 This lackluster on behalf of the owner was costly decision.
 It costed the proprietor $7,000-10,000 each month during the 2016 season in addition to their salaries.

 In business we call this type of decision: The Founders Dilemma.
-It is much more common that you may expect.
+It happens much more frequently than many suspect.

 HOW we did it?